SmithWillSuffice/ohanga-pai/content/questions/23_shadow_banking.md

 just economic system, which is distribution.

 Economic distribution in a monetary economy is facilitated by the currency.
-If private markets dominant they have a long run tendency towards winner-take-all effects, or "the rich get richer, the poor get poorer" or a statistician might obscure by saying it is a Pareto distribution which is "natural."
+If private markets dominate they have a long run tendency towards winner-take-all effects, or "the rich get richer, the poor get poorer" or a statistician might obscure by saying it is a Pareto distribution which is "natural."